-These things, on their own are bad, but when they become systemic, your brand and your organization can become considered "amateurish" and confidence in your organization erodes.
-That means less sales, more customer defections and loss of market share.
+These things, on their own, are bad, but when they become systemic, your brand and your organization can become considered "amateurish" and confidence in your organization erodes.
+That means fewer sales, more customer defections and loss of market share.

 I've worked at companies where the hiring process was solely the responsibility of the hiring manager.
 Often the methods for finding, reviewing and onboarding new employees varied drastically from manager to manager with HR and Finance often being the last to know someone was starting.
 The results were predictably unpredictable, usually on the bad side of "unpredictable."
 Here's where a lack of internal controls can negatively impact bringing on new co-workers: